ovh/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 section: Use cases
 ---

-**Last updated 4th February, 2020**
+**Last updated 5th February, 2020**

 ## Objective

-[Filebeat](https://github.com/elastic/beats/tree/master/filebeat){.external} is an open source file harvester, mostly used to fetch logs files and feed them into logstash.
-Together with Logstash, Filebeat is a really powerful tool that allows you to parse and send your logs to PaaS logs in a elegant and non intrusive way (except installing filebeat of course).
+[Filebeat](https://github.com/elastic/beats/tree/master/filebeat){.external} is an open source file harvester, used to fetch logs files and can be easily setup to feed them into Logs Data Platform.

+The main benefits of Filebeat are his very resilient protocol to send logs and his variety of modules ready-to-use for the most common applications.

 This guide will describe how to setup Filebeat OSS on your system to forward your logs on Logs Data Platform.
 It will also present you with some configuration setup you can use to further structure your logs.